dp-os/gez/examples/docs/src/en/guide/frameworks/html.md

 npm run start
 ```

-Now, you have successfully created a Gez-based HTML SSR application!
+Now, you've successfully created a Gez-based HTML SSR application!
 Visit http://localhost:3000 to see the result.